compose-run/client/README.md

 - `index.ts`, which contains the whole library
 - `shared-types.ts`, which contains all the types that are shared between the client and server

-## Running & Testing

-Currently the way I run & test this library is in the context of the `compose-community` project.
-The `npm run build` command will compile and sync the built version of the library to `compose-community`.
-(Unfortunately I haven't yet found a way to export the types to that repo, so you may have to recreate them there manually.
-Hopefully this will be solved when we package up this client library as a proper npm module.)